joejag/agile_developer-sides/presentation.md

 ---
-# How to be an agile developer?
+# Practices of an agile developer

 ----
 # The Practice Areas